-If you’re looking for the best pizza on Moorea, then make your way over to Allo Pizza, or call them at 40-56-18-22 for delivery to your hotel/ accommodation.
+If you’re looking for the best pizza on Moorea, go to Allo Pizza.
+Or call them at +689 40 56 18 22 for delivery to your hotel or accommodation.

 22) Visit the Toatea View Point

-During my visit to Moorea, I didn’t have much spare time to embark on any of the island’s epic trails – but active travelers looking to get some exercise, there are definitely tons of options to choose from.
-If this sounds like something you’ll want to do, check out this guide on Hiking in Tahiti & Moorea for more info on popular trails like Three Coconuts Pass, Three Pines Pass, and Afareaitu Waterfall.
+During my visit to Moorea, I didn’t have much spare time to embark on any of the island’s epic trails.
+But active travelers looking to get some exercise will definitely have tons of options to choose from.

 There’s a popular meme that went around a year ago that said, “money doesn’t buy happiness, but it does buy jet skis, and have you ever seen someone sad on a jet ski?”

-Jet Ski tours are quite popular in French Polynesia (mainly in Moorea & Bora Bora), and this would be yet another amazing option to explore the coastline, as well as get up close and personal with marine life.
+Jet Ski tours are quite popular in French Polynesia (mainly in Moorea & Bora Bora).
+So this would be yet another amazing option to explore the coastline, as well as get up close and personal with marine life.

-On this two-hour tour you’ll visit the same lagoon as the previously mentioned snorkeling trip, and get to swim with the black tip sharks and sting rays.
+On this two-hour jet ski excursion, you’ll visit the same lagoon as the previously mentioned snorkeling trip and get to swim with the blacktip sharks and stingrays.
 Your local tour guide will also be on the lookout for pods of dolphins!

-25) Visit the Sea Turtles at Te Mana O Te Moana
+25) Learn About Sea Turtles at Te Mana O Te Moana

 “Founded in 2004, the association Te mana o te moana acts for the protection of the Polynesian marine environment and more specifically sea turtles through actions of discovery, education and protection.”

-This family-friendly and educational activity is perfect for marine-lovers, and you can take a 1.5 hour guided tour of the Sea Turtle care center which goes over the foundation’s facilities while learning all about sea turtles and Polynesian marine environment.
+Here, you can take a 1.5-hour guided tour of the Sea Turtle care center.
+The tour goes over the foundation’s facilities while teaching you all about sea turtles and the Polynesian marine environment.